-41. We acknowledge the current economic volatility presents difficult circumstances and challenges for our industry.
-Entities are potentially facing declines in the fair values of investments and other assets, declines in the volume of business, constraints on liquidity, difficulty obtaining financing or bonding, etc..
-We understand the values of the assets and liabilities recorded in the financial statements could change rapidly, resulting in material future adjustments to asset values, allowances for accounts receivable, net realizable value of inventory, etc., that could negatively impact the entity's ability to meet debt covenants or maintain sufficient liquidity.
+- 41. We have evaluated whether there are conditions or events known or reasonably knowable, considered in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern within one year of the date of this letter without consideration of potential mitigating effects of management's plans not yet fully implemented and concluded substantial doubt does not exist. - 42.
+We acknowledge the current economic volatility presents difficult circumstances and challenges for our industry.
+Entities are potentially facing declines in the fair values of investments and other assets, declines in the volume of business, constraints on liquidity, difficulty obtaining financing or bonding, etc. We understand the values of the assets and liabilities recorded in the financial statements could change rapidly, resulting in material future adjustments to asset values, allowances for accounts receivable, capital, net realizable value of inventory, etc., that could negatively impact the entity's ability to meet debt covenants or maintain sufficient liquidity.

 We acknowledge that you have no responsibility for future changes caused by the current economic environment and the resulting impact on the entity's financial statements.
-Further, management and governance are solely responsible for all aspects of managing the entity, including questioning the quality and valuation of investments, inventory, and other assets; reviewing allowances for uncollectible amounts; and liquidity plans; etc..
+Further, management and governance are solely responsible for all aspects of managing the entity, including questioning the quality and valuation of investments, inventory, and other assets; evaluating assumptions regarding defined benefit pension plan obligations, reviewing allowances for uncollectible amounts; etc.